 (iv) Corrective actions taken (including dates, times and party completing maintenance activities); and

 (v) Date and amount of all rainfall events greater than 0.5 inches in 24 hours.

 (b) NOTIFICATION.
-The applicant or its authorized agent shall notify the District in writing at the following points (large public projects may request alternative notification processes that may include maintenance on an on site written log of the following points):
+The applicant or its authorized agent shall notify the District in writing at the following points (large public projects may request alternative notification through use of on an onsite written log of the following points):

 (1) On completing installation of perimeter erosion and sedimentation controls.